-Having light brown hair with highlights is the easiest way to boost your pale brunette mane!
-This color-combo creates gorgeous shadows and an overall contrast to your hair.
+Light brown hair with highlights is the easiest way to boost your pale brunette mane!
+This color combo creates gorgeous shadows and an overall contrast to your hair.

 This classic color mixed with a defining flush of light hue is a match made in heaven.
-It’s flattering on all sorts of hair length and texture, too!
+It’s flattering on all sorts of hair lengths and textures, too!
 The extra accent is made not just on your tresses but also on the face.
 This helps features like eye color and jawline due to the color’s brightening power.

-Making use of textures such as curls, layers, and waves helps maximize its effects.
+Textures such as curls, layers, and waves help maximize its effects.
 Plus, it creates a transition that is full-bodied and sophisticated.
-But only if those lovely highlights are painted on all the right places.
+But only if those lovely highlights are painted in all the right places.

 Brown hair with highlights is a show-stopping hair color that most women can try.
 So what color highlights look good with light brown hair?
-Well, here we’ll show you some ideas how you can wear this classic bright look no matter what type of hair you’ve got!
+Well, here we’ll show you some ideas on how to wear this classic bright look no matter what type of hair you’ve got!

 Before your next hair appointment, check out these trendy photos of light brown hair with highlights.

-We’re in love with this short brown hair with reddish and lighter highlights, styled and cut in a messy angled curly bob.
-The mixture of ash brown, blonde, and red shades is adorable.
+We love this short brown hair with reddish and lighter highlights, styled and cut in a messy angled curly bob.
+The mixture of ash brown, blonde, and red highlights for light brown hair is adorable.

-This light brown curly hair with highlights makes a trendy style that offers so much dimension, transition, and movement all over!
+This light brown curly hair with highlights makes a trendy style that offers much dimension, transition, and movement!

 Try chestnut brown hair with light auburn highlights to spice up your look.
 The auburn highlights on this rich chestnut brown base color will turn heads!
 Enjoy this fiery color all year round.